ctlcltd/e2-sat-editor/README.md

 Many features are under the hood and many are coming.
 It has tabbed navigation with global Cut-Copy-Paste support; Drag and Drop support; import and export of Lamedb, bouquets and userbouquets; FTP support; tools for sorting and management of channel lists; a native OS look and feel with dark and light themes.

-It supports Lamedb 4 and Lamedb 5 formats.
+It supports both Lamedb 4 and Lamedb 5 formats (2.4 and 2.5).

 <img src="res/e2-sat-editor.svg" width="192" height="192" alt="e2 SAT Editor (icon)" title="Icon">

-## Requirements
+### Requirements

 * build tools (gcc, g++, make, cmake, qmake)
 * C++ 17
 * Qt 6 \| Qt 5

-## Dependencies
+### Dependencies

 * libstdc++ >= 3
 * libcurl
 * qt6-base \| qt5-base

+## Get involved

+Your contribution to this project are amazing.
+You can open [issues](https://github.com/ctlcltd/e2-sat-editor/issues) to report bug, request features and send [Pull Request](https://github.com/ctlcltd/e2-sat-editor/pulls).

+There are a few important things you should know to better contribute to this project.
+Please read the [contribution guidelines](CONTRIBUTING.md).

 ## Development